Mahmoudz/awesome-topics/README.md

 <details><summary><strong>Single Sign-On (SSO)</strong></summary><p>

 > Single Sign-On (SSO) is an authentication method that allows users to access multiple applications or services with a single set of login credentials.
 It enhances user convenience and security by reducing the need for multiple logins.

 </p></details>

+<details><summary><strong>Data Privacy</strong></summary><p>

+> Data Privacy refers to the protection of an individual's or organization's sensitive information and personal data.
+It involves implementing policies, practices, and technologies to ensure that data is collected, stored, and processed in a secure and compliant manner, respecting the privacy rights of individuals.

+</p></details>

+<details><summary><strong>Vulnerabilities</strong></summary><p>

+> Vulnerabilities are weaknesses or flaws in a system, software, or network that can be exploited by attackers to compromise security or gain unauthorized access.
+Identifying and addressing vulnerabilities is crucial to prevent security breaches and protect against cyber threats.

+</p></details>

+<details><summary><strong>Posture</strong></summary><p>

+> In the context of cybersecurity, Posture refers to an organization's overall security posture or readiness to defend against cyber threats.
+It encompasses the organization's security policies, practices, and infrastructure to mitigate risks and respond effectively to security incidents.

+</p></details>